-The Property Practitioners Act (22 of 2019), was signed into law on the 19 September 2019, and published in the Government Gazette on the 3 October 2019.
-The Act repeals the Estate Agency Affairs Act (112 of 1976), and will come into operation on a date to be fixed by the President by proclamation in the Gazette.
-It aims to regulate all property practitioners (not just estate agents), including estate agents and agencies, property brokers, home inspectors, providers of bridging finance, bond brokers, marketers, auctioneers, property managers, sellers of time share, developers, rental agents, home owner associations (where a service is provided as intermediary primarily to sell/lease property in that home owner's association), digital portals that publicly exhibit properties, and employees of attorneys who act as estate agents.
+The Property Practitioners Act (22 of 2019) came into operation on 1 February 2022.
+The Act repeals the Estate Agency Affairs Act (112 of 1976), and aims to regulate all property practitioners (not just estate agents), including estate agents and agencies, property brokers, home inspectors, providers of bridging finance, bond brokers, marketers, auctioneers, property managers, sellers of time share, developers, rental agents, home owner associations (where a service is provided as intermediary primarily to sell/lease property in that home owner's association), digital portals that publicly exhibit properties, and employees of attorneys who act as estate agents.
 The Act specifically excludes a person who does not carry out any of these functions in the ordinary course of business, and a natural person who sells their own property (even if it is in the ordinary course of business), as well as attorneys, candidate attorneys and the Sheriffs of the Court.
 The Act applies to the marketing, promotion, managing, sale, letting, financing and purchase of immovable property.
 Some of the key changes it introduces are as follows: